 Expert SMSF Financial Planner at Hillross Financial Services

-Recommendations: Don’t be afraid to ask for recommendations – they tell all LinkedIn users not what you think of you, but what other people think of you.
+Recommendations: Recommendations on LinkedIn are where people you’ve done business or worked iwth with give you a public endorsement on your page.
+Don’t be afraid to ask for recommendations – they tell all LinkedIn users not what you think of you, but what other people think of you.
 Think carefully about who you ask to give you a recommendation.
 You should opt for trusted clients, and be very realistic about whether they will feel comfortable recommending you, or not (if you’re unsure, don’t ask).

-If people ask you to recommend them, ask yourself the questions are familiar with their professional work and would you be comfortable in suggesting their services to a personal friend.
+What should you do if people ask you to recommend them?
+Ask yourself the ‘am I familiar with their professional work?
+Would I be comfortable in suggesting their services to a personal friend?’
 If the answers are yes, you should have no problem writing a recommendation for them.
 If not, well that’s a different story…

-Link to other websites: LinkedIn gives you the opportunity to add up to three links to websites of your choice.
+Link to other websites: LinkedIn gives you the opportunity to add up to three links to websites of your choice, which provides you with a good opportunity to drive traffic these sites.
 So for example, you could link to your company website, your company Facebook page and any blogs or web pages you may be involved with.

 One change you definitely want to make is to display the name of the site you’re linking to (rather than have it displayed as ‘company website’ or ‘blog’ which LinkedIn defaults to).
 This is simple to set up.

 When you add a new website choose ‘Other’ from the drop-down menu, and insert the text you’d like to be display, eg, Smith Financial Services.
 Once you save your changes, the text will appear on your profile.
 Click ‘edit’ to make changes to your text.
-This much is better for both search engine optimisation (SEO) and company branding than having text that says ‘company website’.
+This much is better for both search engine optimisation (SEO – which is the term used for maximising your companies exposure in search engine results such as Google) and company branding than having text that says ‘company website’.

 Public Profile: LinkedIn lets you customise your public web address (URL), so you can make it appear as, eg: